 The spare buoy WS157 was swapped with WS156 on 20 July 2016.
 The WS156 was previously used in at the Borssele Wind Farm Zone (BWFZ) at position labelled "lot 2" and recovered for service and fuel refill 7 July 2016.
-Deployment sheet for WS 156 is given in Appendix A.
+This buoy was then used until 12th December 2016 when it was swapped with SW Wind Lidar buoy WS157.
+Deployment sheet for WS 156 and WS157 is given in Appendix A.

-An attempt to recover the WLR module was made on this survey, but no signal/ping was received from the module.
+An attempt to recover the WLR module was made on the July survey, but no signal/ping was received from the module.
 The WLR was therefore not recovered